cunnie/writings/i_am_become_forever.md

 breathing.
 It was hypnotic, and not unpleasant, but Julia had no interest to try it again.
 "Too boring," she said to her friend.
-Her friend talked about how it provided balance, and people who meditated for years changed their brain patterns, and it helped with anger and depression.
+Her friend talked about how it provided balance, and people who meditated for years changed their brain patterns, and it helped with anger an depression.
 "Not for me," said Julia.
 "I'm not a big fan of sitting still — I do enough of that at work."

 This situation in which she found herself, in the dark, in the silence, motionless, reminded her of the ninety seconds she meditated that one time.
 She